 This card specifies hydraulic and bottom heat exchange coefficients that can be varied during model calibration.
 The horizontal eddy viscosity [AX] specifies dispersion of momentum in the X-direction.
-Note that for estuaries the value of [AX] is often as high as 10-30 m2/s.
+Note that for estuaries, the value of [AX] is often as high as 10-30 m2/s.
 The horizontal eddy diffusivity [DX] specifies dispersion of heat and constituents in the X-direction.
 [DX] can vary significantly from the default value of 1 m2/s in estuaries and rivers, with values as high as 10 to 100 m2/s.
 Dye studies are often used to calibrate the value of [DX].
-One approach by Okubo (1971) for estimating [DX] in units of m2/s when the longitudinal grid spacing x is in m is:
+The following in one approach by Okubo (1971) for estimating [DX] in units of m2/s when the longitudinal grid spacing x is in m:

-Dx=5.84X10-4∆x1.1
+Dx=5.84X10-4∆x1.1.

 Both values can be time and space invariant if they are entered as a positive number.
 Starting in Version 4.1, the user can also scale Dx and Ax as a function of the mean velocity.
 Hence, the model user can specify the following functional relationship: